top of page

-Our experts in the U.S. and in our hubs in Viet Nam, Laos and Cambodia can provide information and interviews about our work to raise awareness and address the long-term consequences of war legacies.
-Learn more about the impact of our economic, health, educational and environmental programs as well as priority issues and policies and the people we assist.
+Our experts in the U.S. and in our hubs in Vietnam, Laos, and Cambodia are available to provide information and interviews about our work to raise awareness and address the long-term consequences of war legacies.
+Learn more about the impact of our programs as well as priority issues, policies, and the children, families, and communities we assist.

 "NGO report details the harms of U.S. wartime use of Agent Orange in Laos,"

 "Tran To Nga’s lawsuit against Agent Orange manufacturers rejected by French courts,"

 "For Patrick Leahy, The Vietnam War Is Finally Ending," New Republic.